itaiRoded2/ItaiAndJuan/REAME.md

 To repair DB try adding to wp-config.php define('WP_ALLOW_REPAIR', true); then remove after

 Visit http://yourdomain.com/wp-admin/maint/repair.php and follow the instructions.
 Remove this line from wp-config.php afterward.

+# When Itai or Juan finish work
+They each do

+Itai will run
+npm run itai-migrate-db-schema
+npm run itai-migrate-db-data

+Juan will run
+npm run migrate-db-schema
+npm run migrate-db-data

+And than will commit all and push

+After each "take" the code (on pull)
+FIRST THING THEY DO IS IMPORT THE DATA! (and schema)